sandyagustines7/health-expenditure/README.md

 **Project Description**

-This project aims to analyze global health spending across 192 countries over two decades.
-Using PostGreSQL, a database was created to maintain all health indicators and outcomes data, which was then analyzed using exploratory data analysis (descriptive statistics and correlations) and advanced machine learning methods on Python.
-The ultimate goal is to provide insights into how spending has changed, and whether they have had positive or negative impacts on specific health outcomes such as life expectancy and mortality rates.
+This project aims to analyze global health spending across 192 countries over two decade, wtih a focus on understanding how expenditure patterns have evolved, what drives them and what they might look like in the future.

+Using PostGreSQL for structured data amanagement and Python for modeling and analysis, the project combines descriptive statistics, predictive modeling (ARIMA), regression analysis and unsupervised learning (clustering) to extract actionable insights.
+TWhe results are surfaced through an interactive Tableau dashboard for policy and investment stakeholders.

+**Tools and Technologies**
+- PostgreSQL: data storage, cleaning and transformation
+- Python (Pandas, statsmodels, scikit-learn): EDA, ARIMA forecasting, regression modeling, clustering
+- Tableau: interactive dashboard for exploration and visualization

 **Data Sources:**
 - Global Health Expenditure Database (GHED): https://apps.who.int/nha/database/Home/Index/en